YashTotale/portfolio-v2/README.md

 ## 🏆 Goals

 As you may have noticed, this is my second attempt at a portfolio website.
-The [first one](https://github.com/YashTotale/portfolio-v1) was ... a total failure.
-600+ commits in, I realized that I had overcomplicated and under-planned the project.
+The [first one](https://github.com/YashTotale/portfolio-v1) was ... a total failure. **600+ commits** in, I realized that I had overcomplicated and under-planned the project.
 Instead of focusing on a clean and intuitive UI, I had gotten bogged down in adding relatively useless features that I thought were cool (like dynamic [Wikipedia](https://github.com/YashTotale/portfolio-v1/blob/master/src/Scripts/getTerms.ts) & [LinkedIn](https://github.com/YashTotale/portfolio-v1/blob/master/src/Scripts/getLinkedin.ts) integration).
 So, to avoid another failure, I set a few goals ahead of time:

 ### Start with a design

 I used [Figma](https://figma.com/) to design almost all of the website's pages before I even started programming.
-This helped me quickly and efficiently write the UI for
+This helped me quickly build an MVP of the entire website.
+From there, I was able to optimize and improve specific areas without losing sight of the overall picture.

 ### Use an efficient CMS